 Solpadeine range of products includes:

-- Solpadeine Max soluble tablets: caffeine 30mg, codeine phosphate 12.8mg, paracetamol 500mg per tablet
+- Solpadeine Max soluble tablets: Caffeine 30mg, odeine phosphate 12.8mg, Paracetamol 500mg per tablet

 What is the best Solpadine product for migraine?

-Customers who want to use over the co-codamol or another codeine-containing product should consider using a soluble formulation of the drug(s) as this form may provide the fastest relief from symptoms.
+Customers who want to use the Co-codamol or another Codeine-containing product should consider using a soluble formulation of the drug(s) as this form may provide the fastest relief from symptoms.